Inner Fence Review

 Negative Reviews and Complaints:

 Despite our concerns about Inner Fence’s customer support, and the fact that it’s using Stripe — an aggregator — to process payments, there are precious few complaints to be found anywhere about the company.
-The BBB has zero complaints listed for the past 3 years — which means the company hasn’t had a complaint filed against it since mid-2012.
-I found some negative reviews in the Google Play store, where the app still has a 4.1 rating on more than 250 reviews.
-Most of the negative reviews are 3-4 years old, as well.
-In the Windows Store, where the app is much newer, it has a 3.1 rating on 145 ratings.
+The BBB has zero complaints listed for the past 3 years — which means the company hasn’t had a complaint filed against it since early 2014.
+I found some negative reviews in the Google Play store, where the app still has a 4.0 rating on 254 reviews.
+In the Windows Store, where the app is much newer, it has a 3.2 rating on 204 ratings.
 Almost all of the negative reviews relate to the monthly service fee and high processing rates.
 A few mention compatibility issues.

 The overall lack of complaints is also impressive, and just reinforces our belief that the problem with Inner Fence isn’t the quality of its offerings, but the overall value (specifically, the lack thereof) for merchants.